ne-njaravani/obsidian-md/AWS/AWS Technical Essentials/MODULE 1 INTRODUCTION TO AMAZON WEB SERVICES/AWS Global.md

 	- ![[Pasted image 20251106144340.png]]

 # Scope of AWS services
-- Depending on the service that you use, your resources are either deployed at the Availability Zone, Region, or Global level
+- Depending on the service that you use, your resources are either deployed at the AZ, Region, or Global level
 - Each service is different
 	- you MUST understand how the scope of a service might affect your application architecture
 - When you operate a Region-scoped service,